 Selecting Team GB: What Our HPR Hot List Can Tell Us Ahead of the Europeans

-Team GB have announced their nominated entries and are spoiled for choice heading into the European Championships — but who’s really on top form?
+Team GB have announced their nominated entries for this summer's FEI Eventing European Championships — but who’s really on top form?
 Our HPR hot list reveals which combinations are performing and peaking at the perfect moment.

 What is the High Performance Rating (HPR)?